 History of Redhill School

 The school was patronised by the factory owner and had around 70 pupils.
 However, it closed in 1892 and 'Redhill Board School' was opened later the same year, run by Yardley School Board.
 Initially, there were 228 children on the register and two teachers, which meant extremely large classes.
-When it first opened the building work in the school was not actually completed, a situation which we can sympathise with today as our very old building is currently undergoing some structural repair work to restore it to its former glory.
+When it first opened, the building work in the school was not actually completed, a situation which we can sympathise with as our very old building has undergone lots of structural repair work in the 21st century to restore it to its former glory.
 In our school archives we have found an original log book kept by the Head teacher.
 In the following extract dated March 25th 1892 the entry explains how:

 ‘The regular work of the school [is] very much interrupted by workmen being at work in the rooms’.